gorbodoh/gorbodoh/README.md

 # Greetings, traveler.

-- 👋 I’m @gorbodoh, who mostly codes in vb.NET and Oracle SQL.
+- 👋 I’m @gorbodoh, who mostly codes in DOTNET and Oracle SQL.
-- 👀 I’m interested in stories with depth!
+- 👀 I’m interested in creating stories with depth!
-- 🌱 I’m currently learning Java and Angular.
+- 🌱 I’m currently learning DOTNET and Godot.
 - 💞️ I’m looking to collaborate on n/a.
 - 📫 How to reach me?
 Currently, I provide no way to be reached as I am just starting out.